What's in this Bangladesh currency guide?

 - Once your funds are received by the provider the converted BDT amount will be transfered to the recipient account you specify in Bangladesh.

-Use our Send to BDT calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Bangladeshi Taka deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to Bangladeshi Taka calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Bangladeshi Taka deposited into the recipient bank account and less margins and fees kept by the banks!